teedoc/teedoc.github.io/docs/get_started/en/plugins/themes.md

 `class` has:
 * `language_zh`: Change the title of the page directory on the right from Roman numerals to Chinese `one, two, three...`
+* `md_page`: Ordinary markdown files are rendered into html pages, you can add this class, it will be displayed in the center instead of left-aligned